 Regular stretching strengthens balance and improves functional strength.
 It also can reduce the need for medical treatment and assistance.

 One of our users, Liette, recently needed hip surgery.
 Mere days later, she was already doing some modified stretches as a home workout!
-WeStretch offers several types of stretching routines and customizations, so she was able to filter out the poses she couldn’t do and got back to her regular stretching habits!
+WeStretch offers several types of stretching routines and customizations, so she was able to filter out the poses she couldn’t do and got back to her regular stretching habit!

 Get walking- wherever you can!

-If you are able to get outside for a brisk daily walk and some fresh air, absolutely do it.
+If you are able to get outside for a brisk walk and some fresh air, absolutely do it.
 Enjoy the sunrise or the blue skies of the afternoon.
 If you can’t make it outside, however, get walking around your house!

 Lift what you are capable of.